lunapapa-finland/Auto_MD2Video_Converter/config/llm_prompt.md

 STYLE REMINDERS
 - Keep it human and confident, but do not invent details.
 - If the Markdown includes a date range or session name/front-matter, you may reference it in the Executive Strip’s opening line verbatim.
-- Convert list bullets like “Good Entries”, “Traps” into short, flowing sentences (no sub-bullets in the JSON text).
 - Avoid repeating the Executive Strip inside the Weekly Outlook; instead build on it with reasoning supplied by the Markdown.

 NOW DO THIS